ahmadfajar/vue3-mdb-docs/docs/reference/color-variants.md

 :::

 ::: tip
-These color variants can only be applied as background color to html element, see: applying [background color variants](#background-color-variants) above.
+These RGBA color variants can only be applied as the background color of an html element, see: applying [background color variants](#background-color-variants) above.
 If wanted to apply to an UI component, use its _CSS classname_ on component's `class` property.
 :::